aditya-me13/aditya-me13.github.io/_pages/about.md

 About Me:
 -----
-I am a Sophomore at one of the most decorated technological institutes: **Indian Institute of Technology Gandhinagar**, in Computer Science and Engineering Department.
+I am currently a sophomore at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Computer Science and Engineering.

-- 🔭 I am currently strengthening my grip at Machine Learning solutions to real life problems, along side exploring Software Developement and Hardware Implementation on Computer Architecture.
-In a nutshell EXPLORING.
+-	I am currently mastering my skills in Machine Learning to solve real-life problems and Software Development.
+I like CODING.
-- 🌱 My deep interest also lies in Data Science and Digital Signal Processing Domains of Computer Science.
+- I am also exploring fields of Data Science, Digital Signal Processing and Hardware Implementation within Computer Architecture.
-- ⚡ Fun fact: I like exploring as many domains of Computer Science as possible; but I am too lazy to find a balance between them. 😄
+-	Fun fact: I love delving into various domains of Computer Science, but I too lazy to find a balance between them.
 <hr>

 Recent News:
 -----
+### **27th May 2024** :
+ I started my Internship at [Kapidhwaj AI](https://www.kapidhwaj.ai/) security solutions as an AI/ML developer.
+[Know more](https://aditya-me13.github.io/Projects/IPT).
 ### **24th April 2024** :
  Our team successfully completed the Project on Image Processing Toolbox on FPGA.
 [Know more](https://aditya-me13.github.io/Projects/IPT).
 ### **2nd April 2024** :